bencheee/BlackJack/README.md

 <a name="testing"></a>
 ## 5. TESTING

+### JavaScript and jQuery tests

+Due to extensive testing, this section is provided in separate file which can be found on the following [link](documentation/testing/testing.md).

 ### Known bugs

 - Page height is bigger than screen height on mobile devices.

 ### Fixed bugs

-- Game shows two pop-up messages on screen when dealer reaches 5 cards and busts ([example screenshot](documentation/testing/images/001.png))
+- Game shows two pop-up messages on screen when dealer reaches 5 cards and busts ([example screenshot](documentation/testing/images/bugs/001.png))

 Solution: Added 'return' command to IF statement in dealerTurn() function.